Roger-Hull/FinTech-Case-Study/README.md

 ## Overview and Origin

 Mogo Financial Technology Inc, hereafter referred to as Mogo, was founded in 2003 by David Marshall Feller in Vancouver, British Columbia.
-The company offers a FinTech lending, credit, and other banking solutions to customers that are streamlined to save the customer time and money in comparison to traditional banks.
+The company offers a FinTech lending, credit, and other banking solutions to customers that are streamlined to save the customer time and money in comparison to traditional financial instutions (FIs).
 Mogo has raised $263.8M USD through 8 financing rounds ranging from a venture round to an initial public stock offering.

 ## Business Activities: